amirhp-com/gravity-otp-verification/readme.txt

 == Frequently Asked Questions ==

 = How does OTP Verification work? =
-Once a user enters their mobile number, they receive an **OTP via SMS**.
+Once a user enters their mobile number or email address, they receive an **OTP Code**.
 They must **enter the correct OTP** before submitting the form.

 = Can I use my own SMS provider? =
 Yes!
 The plugin supports **multiple SMS gateways**, and you can **add your own** via hooks.